lnovilla8/CSE15L-lab1/lab_report.md

 ```
 **Explanation:**

-When using the cat command with no arguments, the terminal outputs a blank line and returns whatever you type into it.
-It will continue to repeat what you enter into terminal until the code stops.
-Since the command was given no path to read, it reads what is enterred into the terminal.
+When using the cat command with no arguments, the terminal continues to wait for input.
+It will repeat what you enter into terminal until the code stops.
+Since the command was given no path to read, it echoes what is enterred into the terminal.

 **Use of cat command with a path to a directory as an argument**